-Westleigh Conference Centre, UCLAN
+Westleigh Conference Centre, UCLan

-The house remained within the ownership of the family until 1957 when it was purchased by Lancashire County Council and converted into a Civil Defence Regional HQ.
-A “War Control” bunker was built in 1962, linking into the existing basement of the original house.
+The historic house remained within the ownership of the family until 1957 when it was purchased by Lancashire County Council and converted into a Civil Defence Regional HQ.
+A ‘War Control’ bunker was built in 1962, linking into the existing basement of the original house.

 The building was vacated in 2007 and the University of Central Lancashire eventually acquired the facility with the intention of transforming it into a banquet and conference facility.